 The possession or use of shot other than federally approved nontoxic shot is prohibited while hunting ducks, geese, sandhill cranes, tundra swans, mergansers, snipe and coot statewide.
-For a list of approved nontoxic shot, visit https://www.fws.gov/birds/bird-enthusiasts/hunting/nontoxic.php.
+For a list of approved nontoxic shot, visit the U.S. Fish and Wildlife Service website at fws.gov.